The Projects and Construction Review: Qatar

 Also commonly required as security for performance of construction contracts are retentions of up to 10 per cent and robust forms of parent company guarantees.
 Collateral warranties, whether from main contractors and consultants in favour of end users, or from subcontractors and sub-consultants, are not common in the Qatar market and are seen as onerous by contractors and consultants.
 There are signs, however, of increasing expectations for these.

 Insolvency is mainly dealt with in Law No. 27 of 2006 (Commercial Law), as amended by Law No. 7 of 2010: the relevant provisions can be found under Title Six entitled 'Bankruptcy and Preventive Conciliation'.
 The following is an indicative list of other provisions that govern insolvency and preferential claims:

 - Law No. 11 of 2015 – the New Commercial Companies Law;

 - Law No. 14 of 2004 (as amended by Decree-Law No. 22 of 2007, Law No. 6 of 2009; Law No. 3 of 2014; and Law No. 1 of 2015) – the Labour Law; and

 - Law No. 40 of 2002 – the Customs Law.

-Qatar's insolvency law provides that any contracts executed by a company prior to declaration of bankruptcy remain valid, unless they are contracts for personal services.
-This being the case, a contractual provision allowing an employer, in the event of the contractor's bankruptcy, to terminate the contract for contractor's default and complete the work itself will be valid.
+Qatar's insolvency law provides that any contracts executed by a company prior to declaration of bankruptcy remain valid unless they are contracts for personal services.
+This being the case, a contractual provision allowing an employer, in the event of the contractor's bankruptcy, to terminate the contract for the contractor's default and complete the work itself will be valid.

 - planning permission from the municipality;